 Roasted avocado, escamoles and quelites (edible wild herbs) tartare

 Newton 55, Polanco, Mexico City

 Chief reason to visit: A key feature is the restaurant’s urban orchard, where much of Quintonil’s ingredients are grown.
 Co-owner Jorge Vallejo highlights the value of fruit and vegetables through his cooking, with twists on traditional Mexican dishes including chilcayotes (squash) in homemade mole.

 A few words on the chef: Vallejo’s CV includes a stint at Noma in Copenhagen, but it was his three-year training under Mexican chef Enrique Olvera that really shaped his philosophy on food.
-Vallejo runs the restaurant with his wife, Alejandra Flores, who oversees the front of house.
+Vallejo runs the restaurant with his wife, Alejandra Flores, as front of house.

 What else?
 Vallejo was so into food as a child that he would ask his father to buy him a roast chicken instead of toys for his birthday – then eat it all on his own.